 - Installation of temporary/removable storm windows and doors;

 - Installation of vents, satellite dishes, meters, utility boxes, A/C units, etc.;

 - Painting of previously unpainted masonry or wood cladding;

 - Removal of architectural decorative details defined in the Reasons for Designation/Heritage Attributes;

-- Major landscaping alterations, including the erection of fences, grading and the installation of a swimming pool, on Part IV designated properties where they affect the Reasons for Designation/Heritage Attributes and within a Heritage Conservation District;
+- Major landscaping alterations, including the erection of fences, grading, driveway widening, introduction of new parking and the installation of a swimming pool, on Part IV designated properties where they affect the Reasons for Designation/Heritage Attributes and within a Heritage Conservation District;

 - Removal of materials for testing or testing of new materials and repair methods for any of the above; and,